dshanske/syndication-links/readme.md

 **Tags:** syndication, indieweb, POSSE, sharing **Tested up to:** 6.7
 **Requires PHP:** 7.0
-**Stable tag:** 4.5
+**Stable tag:** 4.5.0
 **License:** GPLv2 or later

 A simple way to link to copies of your [cross-posted](https://indieweb.org/cross-posting) content in other social networks or websites.
-Now with posting UI.

 ## Description ##